| | | | | |

 Jasper is a year-round destination.
 However, most people visit between June and late September.
 Some lodges close down after October.
 We love visiting in the fall, as it’s slightly quieter and the fall colours are beautiful.

 Like Banff, Jasper is warm in the summer (roughly +20 Celcius in the day) and cold in the winter (roughly – 25 Celcius in the day).
-Nights are much cooler than in the day.
+Nights are much cooler than during the day.
 Due to the additional attractions and activities in the summer, this is the optimal time to visit.
-However, Jasper in the winter is also a winter wonderland and for those willing to brave the cold, it offers incredible beauty and a wide range of activities including skiing, snowshoeing, ice climbing, and more.
+However, Jasper in the winter is also a winter wonderland, and for those willing to brave the cold, it offers incredible beauty and a wide range of activities including skiing, snowshoeing, ice climbing, and more.

 Things To Do Around Jasper